cesaragostino/doft-study02-structural-oscillator/doft-study02-superconductors-zenodo-v1/README.md

-# DOFT-study02-structural-oscillator

-Code and data for DOFT Study 02: structural oscillator models, structural-noise calibration, and integer participation analysis.
+# Integer participation and structural noise in superconducting clusters (Zenodo package)

+This archive contains the code, data and scripts for the paper:

+> C. Agostino, *Integer participation and structural noise in superconducting clusters* (2025).

+All paths below are relative to the root of this Zenodo package (`doft-study02-superconductors-zenodo-v1/`).

 ## Environment